sdrap/FM_Lecture/docs/lecture/02-risk-management/021-what-is-risk.md

         \end{equation*}
         \]

-    The quantile is an increasing and right continuous function for which holds
+    The quantile is an increasing and left continuous function for which holds

     \[
       F_L(q_L(s)-) \leq s\leq F_L(q_L(s))